|

 and most MPs agreed.
 As a result, the daylight saving bill

+was defeated.
 Undeterred, the Conservatives reintroduced

 the topic in 1918, in spite of vocal opposition from both